ziotom78/gplotpp/README.md

 Download the Gnuplot installer from the [SourceForge website](https://sourceforge.net/projects/gnuplot/files/gnuplot/).
 Be sure not to download the `.tar.gz` file; instead, you should download the file ending with `.exe`, e.g., [gp542-win64-mingw.exe](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/gp542-win64-mingw.exe/download).

 When you run the installer, pay attention to the option *Add application directory to your PATH environment variable* while installing Gnuplot, otherwise **`gplot++.h` will fail to generate the plots**!
+See [this video](https://vimeo.com/638098416) for help.

 ### Linux